nmiyake/baseline/README.md

 # Best Practice Guides

+**Note:** We encourage experimentation.
+These are practices that have worked for us, determined through experience.
+You may find that they don't work for you.
+But if you're looking for a starting place for your experimentation, we offer you these guides.

-Le Corbusier: *yes, the Parthenon is perhaps the most beautiful instance, the perfect example of a particular standard of architecture.
+> Le Corbusier: *Yes, the Parthenon is perhaps the most beautiful instance, the perfect example of a particular standard of architecture.
 The Parthenon may have achieved the platonic ideal of the standard of architecture we’ve previously established.
 But there are many possible